Tuesday November 15, 2016

-Started in 1964 as a way for students to celebrate Christmas before heading home for the winter break, the event has evolved into what is believed to be one of the nation's largest single-day, on-campus community service events.
-Nearly three-quarters of the undergraduate student body is involved in the event.
+Started in 1964 as a way for students to celebrate the holiday before heading home for winter break, Christmas on Campus has evolved into what is believed to be one of the nation’s largest single-day, on-campus community service events.
+Nearly three-quarters of the undergraduate student body is involved in some way.

-All Christmas on Campus events are free and open to the public.
+All activities are free and open to the public.

-The school children will arrive in C Lot, off Evanston Avenue by RecPlex, between 5 and 5:30 p.m.
+The schoolchildren will arrive in C Lot, off Evanston Avenue near the RecPlex, between 5 and 5:30 p.m.

-The Vigil Mass of the Feast of the Immaculate Conception will be celebrated in the Immaculate Conception Chapel at 9:30 p.m.
+Schoolchildren will return to their buses by 8 p.m.
+The Mass of the Feast of the Immaculate Conception will begin at 9:30 p.m. at Holy Angels Church.